EsperoTech/yaade/docs/docs/collections-requests.md

 ## Collections

-Collections are the top-level entities in Yaade.
+Collections are like folders in Yaade.
 They include environments, collection-level headers, request scripts and response scripts.
 To create a new collection click **+** in the sidebar.

 Collections can themselve contain other collections.
 This is useful if you have multiple APIs that are related to each other.
 For example, you could have a collection for your backend API and multiple sub collections for your different microservices.